 All materials shall be digitally submitted to the Agency, SHPO, and participating Tribe(s) (if applicable).

-Historic Resource Documentation Package (HRDP)
+Historic Resource Documentation (HRD)

-Prior to the start of any alteration or demolition of above-ground resource(s), a Historic Resource Documentation Package (HRDP) shall be prepared by professional consultants meeting the Professional Qualifications for Architectural History, History, Architecture, Historic Preservation, or Historic Architecture, as appropriate.
-The HRDP shall meet VDHP’s most current guidance, which can be found in such documents as the “VDHP’s Photographic Documentation Requirements for Historic Resources.”
-The HRDP shall fully convey, in both text and photographs, the significant/character-defining features, context, and history of the historic resource.
+Prior to the start of any alteration or demolition of above-ground resource(s), a Historic Resource Documentation (HRD) shall be prepared by professional consultants meeting the Professional Qualifications for Architectural History, History, Architecture, Historic Preservation, or Historic Architecture, as appropriate.
+The HRD shall meet VDHP’s most current guidance, which can be found in such documents as the “VDHP’s Photographic Documentation Requirements for Historic Resources.”
+The HRD shall fully convey, in both text and photographs, the significant/character-defining features, context, and history of the historic resource.

 Geo-Referencing of Maps, Photographs, and Plans.